-So you know you need to increase your supporter base and want to make charity film, but how do you make a charity film with now experience?
+So you know you need to increase your supporter base and want to make charity film, but how do you run a successful fundraising campaign using film?
 Where do you start and how do you make sure that it’s going to work?
 I am going to share with you my tried and tested methods for creating a successful campaign, guaranteed to attract new and more importantly, engaged, supporters.

 ASK KEY SUPPORTERS WHY THEY SUPPORT YOUR CHARITY This is so simple and so effective!
 I heard the fantastic fundraiser known as the ‘Donor Whisperer’ talk about this at an FSI Conference and something clicked.
 Of course this makes sense.
 If you want to attract new supporters, ask your key current ones why your cause resonated with them.
 This is key to making a charity film with no experience.